Jan S. Heginbotham

 Painting and Sculpture

-Previously, my work was all three-dimensional.
-Drawing was always part of my practice as an exercise and in service to sculpture.
+Previously, my work was mainly three-dimensional.
 Long an admirer of paintings, it seemed a path for others.
 Gradually, curiosity overcame resistance, and now painting and sculpture are both in my repertoire.

 This is the second time my art has taken a dramatic turn.
 Through college, while studying with Boris Blai, and for years after, my sculptures were more traditional and realistic.
-Earliest influences included the Classical Greeks, Michelangelo, and Rodin.
+Influences included Classical Greeks, Michelangelo, and Rodin.
 During those years, I often sketched from live models.

-Much as in sculpture, in painting I draw upon multiple sources, even using sculptures themselves as subject matter.
-My work still tends toward the figurative and also still life, although most recently, my compositions in painting are becoming more abstract.
+Now in painting I draw upon multiple sources, often using my sculptures themselves as subject matter.
+My work still tends a bit toward figurative, but also incorporates landscape and still life.
+Most recently, my paintings use what I find in the world to become more abstract.

 Composition and design have always been priorities in my art.
 While my focus is not to deliberately create works that provoke or portray emotion, it appears to have that effect, as viewers comment on the strong responses the work evokes for them.